ehmicky/modern-errors-switch/README.md

   [error properties](https://github.com/ehmicky/modern-errors#%EF%B8%8F-error-properties)
 - A filtering function taking the `error` as argument and returning a boolean
 - A boolean
+- An array of the above types, checking if _any_ condition in the array matches

 ## Effect